§ Terminology Governance Guide

 He explained that the same features being discussed here were also added to TEv2.

-The larger the group involved, and the more varied their cultural backgrounds, the more problematic that can become.
+The larger the group involved and the more varied their cultural backgrounds, the more problematic that can become.
 However, that doesn’t mean we shouldn’t start with tools that are actually working right now.
 Riek’s personal preference is to use terminology that expresses the author’s intentions clearly.
-For example, in reading the Spec-Up documentation, it was challenging for Rieks to understand it without more context.
+For example, reading the Spec-Up documentation was challenging for Rieks because it was difficult to understand it without more context.

 Rieks Joosten concluded that we need to see what tools are actually needed by both authors and readers to help them comprehend the terms they use.
 He can also explore how TEv2 tooling can be used to produce Spec-Up definitions.

-Rieks Joosten was in favor of proceeding with changes to Spec-Up, but also to continue the work on TEv2 to tackle larger issues of terminology management.
+Rieks Joosten was in favor of proceeding with changes to Spec-Up but also continuing the work on TEv2 to tackle larger issues of terminology management.

 § TEv2 Explanation